 Tackling Problems in Construction with Geospatial Analytics - 04/11/2019

-The construction industry has always lagged behind in innovation, compared to other industries but geospatial data analytics will transform construction, architectural design, and civil engineering.
-Geospatial data analytics is location-based information, generated by billions of devices around the world.
-Thus, the additional insight provided to engineers and architectures helps the construction industry cut costs and improve efficiency.
+The construction industry has always lagged behind in innovation compared to other industries, but geospatial data analytics is now set to transform construction, architectural design and civil engineering.
+Geospatial data analytics is location-based information generated by billions of devices around the world.
+The additional insights provided to engineers and architects can help the construction industry to cut costs and improve efficiency.

 Core problems with the construction industry

 To understand the gains made from data analytics, it’s important to explain the problems the construction industry faces.
 According to a report, construction projects take 20% longer to complete and go over budget by 80%.
 Thus, we see an industry that’s prone to wasting resources and going significantly over budget.